About me

 Training, qualifications & experience

 I am a BACP-registered integrative psychotherapist.
-I hold a post-graduate diploma in counselling & psychotherapy from the University of East London, and am currently undertaking a PhD at UCL alongside further training in attachment-based psychoanalysis.
+I hold a post-graduate diploma in counselling & psychotherapy from the University of East London, and am currently undertaking further training in attachment-based psychoanalysis.
 My research interest relates to trauma, attachment and how these interact with chronic health conditions.

-I have specialist interest in working with people who suffer from chronic illnesses such as ME/CFS, fibromyalgia, and long-COVID.
-My approach to is to recognise that these are very real and serious illnesses, and that talk therapy can help sufferers to deal with the many challenges they present.
+I have specialist interest attachment and trauma, particularly how this impacts our ability to form and maintain meaningful relationships, leads to self sabotage, and creates dynamics of action, guilt and shame.
+I have a research interest in chronic illnesses such as ME/CFS, fibromyalgia, and long-COVID.
+My approach recognises that these are very real and serious illnesses, and that talk therapy can help sufferers to deal with the many challenges they present.

-I also work regularly with people who struggle to form and maintain relationships they feel secure in, with people who experience anxiety, and individuals who battle with addictions and difficult feelings such as anger, shame, or hopelessness.
+I also work regularly with people who experience anxiety, and individuals who battle with addictions and difficult feelings such as anger, shame, or hopelessness.
 Low mood, depression, and difficulties regulating your feelings may also be reasons you might want to work with me.

 Member organisations